realityforge/chef-jenkins/README.md

 License & Author
 ================

-This is a downstream fork of Doug MacEachern's Hudson cookbook (https://github.com/dougm/site-cookbooks) and therefore deserves all the glory.
+There are many contributors to this cookbook.
+It was a fork of AJ Christensen's Jenkins cookbook that was ultimately a fork a downstream fork of Doug MacEachern's Hudson cookbook (https://github.com/dougm/site-cookbooks).
+These are the people that deserve all the glory.

 Author:: Doug MacEachern (<dougm@vmware.com>)